 Boston Bomber case: Kavanaugh, Kagan clash in rare testy exchange over mitigating evidence

-Kavanaugh criticized liberal justice's line of questioning, Kagan prompting Kagan to fire back
+Kavanaugh criticized liberal justice's line of questioning, prompting Kagan to fire back

 Tsarnaev was sentenced to death for his role in the 2013 bombings, which he carried out along with his brother Tamerlan, who died while attempting to flee the police shortly after the attack.
 The district court's 2015 death sentence was overturned by an appeals court over alleged improper handling of the jury's media consumption and the court's exclusion of allegedly mitigating evidence during the sentencing phase.

-Justices Sonia Sotomayor and Elena Kagan grilled government lawyer Eric Feigin specifically about mitigating evidence the defense was not allowed to introduce: That Tamerlan may have been involved in a jihad-related triple-murder two years before the Boston Bombing.
-This evidence was relevant, the defense said, because it bolstered their argument that Dzhokhar would not have committed the bombing if it weren't for his domineering older brother's influence.
+Justices Sonia Sotomayor and Kagan grilled government lawyer Eric Feigin specifically about mitigating evidence the defense was not allowed to introduce: that Tamerlan may have been involved in a jihad-related triple-murder two years before the Boston Bombing.
+This evidence was relevant, the defense said, because it bolstered its argument that Dzhokhar would not have committed the bombing if it weren't for his domineering older brother's influence.

 The government and district court argued that the evidence on those murders was not particularly strong.
-But Kagan asked Feigin to "assume" that the evidence was strong: What should the district court have done then, she asked.
+But Kagan asked Feigin to "assume" that the evidence was strong: What should the district court have done then? she asked.

 SUPREME COURT CONSIDERS REINSTATING DEATH PENALTY FOR BOSTON BOMBER

-"Your entire case rests on the notion that the evidence just wasn't strong enough," Kagan said, "How is it the job of the district court to evaluate much less decide that question?"
+"Your entire case rests on the notion that the evidence just wasn't strong enough," Kagan said.
+"How is it the job of the district court to evaluate, much less decide that question?"

-But later in the argument Kavanaugh appeared criticize his colleagues for wanting to assume the evidence that Tamerlan was involved in the triple-murder was strong.
+But later in the argument Kavanaugh appeared to criticize his colleagues for wanting to assume the evidence that Tamerlan was involved in the triple-murder was strong.
 The district court's main reason for leaving that evidence out was that it was weak, Kavanaugh said, so it did not make much sense to approach the case that way.

 Kagan shot back: "The premise was assumed away because that was the role of the jury."